sunfishcode/basic-text/docs/background.md

  - PS and LS aren't widely recognized or used as line separators in plain text.
  - FF is debatable; leaving it out simplifies the system by reducing the set of things text can do, but that could be revisited.

+PS and LS are valid in both [Plain Text] and [Restricted Text], so higher-level formats can use them, however they aren't treated as newlines as far as the formats defined here are concerned.

+One of the key observations here is that, at the layers these formats are meant to be used, it isn't important to distinguish between paragraphs and lines.
+That's a consideration for higher-level formats.

 [Unicode Newline Guidelines' Recommendations]: https://www.unicode.org/standard/reports/tr13/tr13-5.html#Recommendations
 [IETF RFCs]: https://www.rfc-editor.org/old/EOLstory.txt